-The Company establishes a Nomination Committee and Compensation Committee to serve as advisory bodies to the Board of Directors.
+The Company shall establish a Nomination Committee and a Compensation Committee to serve as advisory bodies to the Board of Directors.

-The Nomination Committee shall deliberate on the following matters and report to the Board of Directors: the election, dismissal, the criteria for the election and the policy for dismissal of President & Chief Executive Officer of the Company and Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business subsidiaries.
-As the procedure for dismissal, if the President & Chief Executive Officer or any of the Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business subsidiaries fail to meet the conditions for election to their positions, the Nomination Committee shall deliberate on the dismissal of the relevant persons.
-Also, the Nomination Committee shall deliberate on the plans for selecting the successors of President & Chief Executive Officer of the Company, and shall appropriately supervise their implementation in order to ensure systematic development of the successor candidates.
+The Nomination Committee shall deliberate and report to the Board of Directors regarding the appointment and dismissal of the President & Chief Executive Officer, Directors, Audit & Supervisory Board Members, and Executive Officers of the Company and the presidents of its principal business subsidiaries, as well as the criteria for appointment and the dismissal policies with respect to the President & Chief Executive Officer of the Company, and Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business subsidiaries.
+As the procedure for dismissal, if the President & Chief Executive Officer of the Company or any of the Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business subsidiaries fail to meet the conditions for selection to their positions, the Nomination Committee shall deliberate on the dismissal of the relevant persons.
+The Nomination Committee is responsible for deliberating a successor plan for the President & Chief Executive Officer of the Company and for appropriately supervising the implementation of the plan in order to develop successor candidates systematically.

-The Compensation Committee shall deliberate on the following matters and report to the Board of Directors: the compensation system for Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business subsidiaries, the level of compensation for Directors and Executive Officers of the Company and its principal business subsidiaries and the evaluation of the performance of Directors and Executive Officers of the Company and its principal business subsidiaries.
+The Compensation Committee shall deliberate and report to the Board of Directors on the evaluation of the performance of the Directors and Executive Officers of the Company and the presidents of its principal business subsidiaries, the compensation system and level for Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business subsidiaries, and the policy for determination of compensation for Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business and Executive Officers of the Company and its principal business and Executive Officers of the Company and its principal business and Executive Officers of the Company and its principal business subsidiaries.